seeekr/crudl/README.md

     validate,           // Frontend validation function }
 ```
 Either `fields` or `fieldsets`, but not both, must be specified.
-The attribute `validation` is a [redux-form](https://github.com/erikras/redux-form) validation function.
+The attribute `validate` is a [redux-form](https://github.com/erikras/redux-form) validation function.

 ## Add View
 The add view defines almost the same set of attributes and properties as the change view.
 It is often possible to reuse parts of the change view.